jackyspeed/aboutzhangshu/index.md

 As international conference pc member / section chair for:

+- 2021 International Conference on Ubiquitous Intelligence and Computing, UIC2021
 - 2020 IEEE International Conference on Awareness Science and Technology, iCAST2020
 - 2020 IEEE International Conference on Trust, Security and Privacy in Computing and Communications, TrustCom2020
 - 2019 Smart World Congress, SmartWorld2019
+- 2019 International Conference on Ubiquitous Intelligence and Computing, UIC2019
 - 2018 International Conference on Advances in Signal, Image and Video Processing, SIGNAL2018
+- 2018 International Conference on Ubiquitous Intelligence and Computing, UIC2018
 - 2017 International Conference on Ubiquitous Intelligence and Computing, UIC2017

 As reviewer for: